rd2/tbd/pages/custom.md

 ### Multiple custom _psi_ sets

-OpenStudio allows users to set default construction sets for an entire building model, which means any new wall surface added to a model automatically inherits the default wall construction - very handy.
+OpenStudio allows users to define default construction sets for an entire building model, which means any new wall surface added to a model automatically inherits the default wall construction - very handy.
 OpenStudio also allows users to further refine the solution by allowing default construction sets per individual _building story_ (e.g. ground floor surfaces vs the rest of the building), or on a _spacetype_ basis (e.g. housing units vs common spaces), and so on ... down to the individual surface.

 TBD offers a mirror solution - custom _psi_ sets: